deepthinklabs-ai/seo-metadata-review-workflow/README.md

 ## Overview

-This workflow automates the process of reviewing and analyzing SEO metadata for websites, helping identify optimization opportunities and ensuring proper metadata implementation.
+This workflow automates the process of reviewing and analyzing SEO metadata for ENTIRE websites, helping identify optimization opportunities and ensuring proper metadata implementation.
+Completed analysis is emailed to the user for each page analyzed.

 ## Features